 Learn more about industrial style, and bring the look home here.

-The name inherently gives you a sense of what the style holds.
-It’s all about the casual beachy atmosphere that you’ll find in many of the homes on the east coast.
+The name inherently gives you a sense of what the style entails.
+It’s all about the casual beachy atmosphere that you’ll find in many of the homes on the coast.
 The style is all about bringing the natural elements of the coast inside your home.
 There are a lot of white-washed woods, blue tones, and plenty of white to help all that beachy sunshine bounce around the room.

 See how to add coastal style to your home here.